Randomblock1/caffeinate2/README.md

 Caffeinate but it's written in Rust and it actually works.
 Keeps your Mac wide awake.
 Even when its lid is closed.

+## CURRENTLY DOESN'T WORK BECAUSE IDK HOW TO MAKE MACOS RELOAD

+So it writes to the preferences file just fine... but since MacOS's PowerManagement daemon doesn't reload the preferences file, it doesn't actually do anything.
+I'm not sure how to make it reload the preferences file, so if you know how, please let me know.
+So for now it just calls pmset to disable sleep, which is not ideal.
+Eventually I'll figure out how to make it work properly.
+(Probably by linking to IOKit.)

 ## Installation

 ### GitHub Releases